Ryan T. Anderson: Views

-Same-sex marriage

 In 2010, Anderson co-authored and published the article "What is Marriage?" in the Harvard Journal of Law and Public Policy with Sherif Girgis and his mentor Robert P. George.
 The article was later published in 2012 under the name What Is Marriage?
 Man and Woman: A Defense by Encounter Books.
 In the article and book, Anderson, George, and Girgis argued their opinion that the defining feature of marriage is reproduction and therefore same-sex marriage should be considered a contradiction of their definition, and, accordingly, to preserve the benefits of what they called "true" marriage, same-sex marriage should not be recognized by law.
 Samuel Alito referenced the book in his dissenting opinion in the landmark decision by the Supreme Court of the United States in United States v.
 Windsor, which led to the federal legal recognition of same-sex marriage in the United States.

 In 2015, Anderson wrote an article in opposition to the landmark decision of the Supreme Court of the United States in Obergefell v.
 Hodges, which led to the nationwide legal recognition of same-sex marriage in the United States.
 In 2017, Anderson co-wrote the book Debating Religious Liberty and Discrimination with John Corvino and Sherif Girgis.
 The book received positive reviews for what was viewed by critics as its constructive back-and-forth discussion on freedom of religion and anti-discrimination law.

-LGBT rights

-In 2020, Anderson wrote an article in opposition to the landmark decision of the Supreme Court of the United States in Bostock v.
-Clayton County, which led to the legal recognition of sexual orientation and gender identity as protected classes in the Civil Rights Act of 1964.
-In 2021, Anderson wrote an article in opposition to the Equality Act, which is a bill in the United States Congress that would ban discrimination based on sex, sexual orientation, and gender identity in federal law.

-Transgender rights

 In 2018, Anderson wrote the book When Harry Became Sally: Responding to the Transgender Moment.
 The book, critical of what Anderson labelled as "gender ideology" or "transgender ideology" and heavily influenced by the works of Paul R. McHugh, came under scrutiny after it topped the Amazon bestsellers list in the Gay & Lesbian Civil Rights History category.
 In 2021, Anderson's book was removed by Amazon from its website.
 Amazon wrote a letter on March 11, 2021, addressed to Republican Senators Marco Rubio, Mike Lee, Mike Braun, and Josh Hawley explaining its decision, saying it would not sell books that framed LGBTQ+ identity as a "mental illness".
 Anderson denied that his book described transgender people as "mentally ill".
 Amazon reverted to selling Anderson's book on February 5, 2025.